-Central to optimisation is information.
-With access to better information, organisation leaders are capable of making better decisions resulting in more resource-efficient outcomes, higher profitability and faster project turnaround.
+Central to optimization is information.
+With access to better information, organization leaders are capable of making better decisions resulting in more resource-efficient outcomes, higher profitability and faster project turnaround.

 Unlocking efficiency through Construction Technology

-Unlike laser scanning solutions, which are frequently used to validate work on large-scale projects after works are complete, The Atom doesn’t just record what has already been done, but crucially also maps what is yet to be done with millimetre accuracy in a way that can literally be visualised.
+Unlike laser scanning solutions, which are frequently used to validate work on large-scale projects after works are complete, the Atom doesn’t just record what has already been done, but crucially also maps what is yet to be done with millimeter accuracy in a way that can literally be visualized.

 It works by accurately overlaying a hologram of the 3D model on the physical construction site.
 This allows contractors to build with precision so that the as-built model matches the as-designed model, thereby ensuring works are carried out right, first time.

-As the Get It Right Initiative (GIRI) frequently points out, construction errors increase inspection times, waste materials and result in latent defects, costing the industry as much as £21 bn each year.
+As the Get It Right Initiative (GIRI) frequently points out, construction errors increase inspection times, waste materials and result in latent defects, costing the industry as much as £21 billion each year.